 The following are the required courses for this major.
 Students who attend Orientation and meet with the Education Department can obtain personalized academic counseling to complete the program.
 Transfer credits, changes in curriculum, and other factors may affect the academic plan for individual students.
 The FIDM Education Department can provide additional information.

-FIDM degree in Apparel Industry Management, Fashion Design, or Merchandise Product Development.
+Prerequisite: A.A. in Apparel Industry Management, Merchandise Product Development, or Fashion Design